Occasion, on 21st October 1899, of the devastating charge by the 5th Lancers

 War: The Boer War

-Size of the armies: 2,500 British with 18 guns against 1,000 Boers of the Johannesburg Commando with 3 guns.
+Size of the armies at the Battle of Elandslaagte: 2,500 British with 18 guns against 1,000 Boers of the Johannesburg Commando with 3 guns.

-Uniforms, arms and equipment: The Boer War was a serious jolt for the British Army.
+Uniforms, arms and equipment at the Battle of Elandslaagte: The Boer War was a serious jolt for the British Army.
 At the outbreak of the war British tactics were appropriate for the use of single shot firearms, fired in volleys controlled by company and battalion officers; the troops fighting in close order.
 The need for tight formations had been emphasised time and again in colonial fighting.
 In the Zulu and Sudan Wars overwhelming enemy numbers armed principally with stabbing weapons were kept at a distance by such tactics, but, as at Isandlwana, would overrun a loosely formed force.
 These tactics had to be entirely rethought in battle against the Boers armed with modern weapons.

 In the months before hostilities the Boer commandant general, General Joubert, bought 30,000 Mauser magazine rifles, firing smokeless ammunition, and a number of modern field guns and automatic weapons from the German armaments manufacturer Krupp, the French firm Creusot and the British company Maxim.
 The commandoes, without formal discipline, welded into a fighting force through a strong sense of community and dislike for the British.
 Field Cornets led burghers by personal influence not through any military code.
 The Boers did not adopt military formation in battle, instinctively fighting from whatever cover there might be.
 Most Boers were countrymen, running their farms from the back of a pony with a rifle in one hand.
 These rural Boers brought a life time of marksmanship to the war, an important advantage further exploited by Joubert’s consignment of smokeless magazine rifles.
 Viljoen is said to have coined the aphorism “Through God and the Mauser”.
 With strong field craft skills and high mobility the Boers were natural mounted infantry.
 The urban burghers and foreign volunteers readily adopted the fighting methods of the rest of the army.